ilasie/video_auto_player/README.md

 ### Manually

-1. Make sure complier has been installed.
+1. Make sure compiler has been installed.
 If not, please install gcc for your machine.

 2. Clone this repository.